cuijiancorbin/Towards-Best-Practice-of-Interpreting-Deep-Learning-Models-for-EEG-based-BCI/README.md

 If you have met any problems, you can contact Dr. Cui Jian at cuij0006@ntu.edu.sg

-Known Issue: The code works with library mne v0.18，while there could be problems with later versions of mne.
-I will work on this problem and solve it soon.
+Known Issue: The file has been tested on library mne v0.18 and v0.19.2.
+It works perfectly for v0.18, while there will be some Deprecation Warnings for v0.19.2.